lis05/MoLa/idea/MoLa.md

 #### `SWITCH_ENV_OBJ`
 - The stack must contain an object which is a function.
 Switches the current environment to the environment of the function located on the stack.
+If the object on the stack is not a function, signals an InternalError.

 #### `IMPORT_MODULE module_path identifier`
 - `module_path` is the path to the module we want to import.